 Except, it never was.
 Wear OS is a far cry from the clunky days of those early Android Wear builds, but it's still the same flavor of Google's idea of a smartwatch UI, no matter what brand you buy.

-Sure, the likes of Tag Heuer, Polar and Fossil have done a great job customizing watch faces, complications and brand-specific apps but, look behind those, and it's very much the same story.
+Sure, the likes of Tag Heuer Connect Modular 45, Suunto 7, Fossil Sport and Skagen Falster 3 have done a great job customizing watch faces, complications and brand-specific apps but – look behind those, and it's very much the same story.